Meet The Horses

 The story of Sweet Boy raises the ever-present question: Why do so many two-leggeds have to be so mean to horses when all they really want to do is please them?

-TOMMY is Tierra Madre's newest boy and oldest herd member at 32 years old!
+TOMMY is Tierra Madre's oldest herd member at 32 years old!
 An off-the-track Thoroughbred (OTTB), Tommy came to us in February 2017 after living with one family for 25 years.
 This boy was quiet and incredibly reserved upon being introduced to his new neighbors Hollywood and Tater, but we were amazed at how well they warmed up to one another.
 Within days, if we took Tommy out of their sight he would cry and whinny and generally be upset until he could be reunited with his friends... even though Tater takes it upon herself to boss him around during turnout time!
 We suspect that this older boy had stablemates his entire life and doesn't like to be left alone.

 Tommy is a gentle, easy-going, and non-confrontational soul (which makes him an easy target for dominant mares like Tater) and his demeanor suggests that he is continiously pleased with everything and anything.
 "A new fly mask, for me?
 Wow, thank you so much."
 "It's time for hay again?
 Fresh alfalfa??
 Wow, thank you so much."
 He's a bit guarded, but when he gives away his love, it's deep and it's real.